-If the benchmark should cease to be applicable, the Company shall specify another comparable index to take the place of the named benchmark. - d) Calculation of performance: - The performance-based fee is calculated on each valuation date and settled annually at the end of the settlement period.
-The performance-based fee is determined by comparing the performance of the benchmark, converted into euro, with that of the net asset value per unit (see article 18 (1) of the General Terms and Conditions of Investment), calculated according to the BVI method (see www.bvi.de), in the settlement period.
-The costs charged to the UCITS fund may not be deducted from the performance of the benchmark prior to comparison.
-In accordance with the respective result of the comparison on each valuation date, any performance-based fee calculated is deferred in the UCITS fund for each unit issued, or an already recognized provision is reversed accordingly.
-Reversed provisions accrue to the UCITS fund.
-A performance-based fee may be withdrawn only if corresponding provisions have been recognized.
-The performance-based fee may be withdrawn even if the net asset value per unit at the end of the settlement period is less than the net asset value per unit at the beginning of the settlement period (negative absolute unit performance). - 4.
-The Company shall receive for the initiation, preparation and execution of securities lending transactions and securities repurchase agreement transactions for the account of the UCITS fund a fee customary in the market of up to one-third of the gross income from these transactions.
-The Company shall bear the costs incurred in connection with the preparation and execution of such transactions, including any fees payable to third parties. - 5.
-Transaction costs In addition to the aforementioned fees and expenses, the costs incurred in connection with the purchase and sale of fund assets will also be charged to the UCITS fund. - 6.
+- required by law (annual and semiannual reports, Sales Prospectuses, Key Information Document); - e) the costs of announcing the annual and semiannual reports, the issue and redemption prices and (where applicable) distributions or reinvestments and the liquidation report; - f) the cost of having the UCITS fund audited by the external auditor of the UCITS fund; - g) the cost of publishing the information required for taxation and the certificate confirming that the tax information was prepared in compliance with German tax law. - 2.
+In addition to the all-in fee payable to the Company in accordance with paragraph 1 hereof, the following additional expenses incurred by the Company may also be charged to the UCITS fund: - a) the costs incurred by the Company for asserting and enforcing legal claims for the account of the UCITS fund, and for defending any claims asserted against the Company to the detriment of the UCITS fund; - b) the costs of creating and using a durable medium (statutory, required in particular by the KAGB), except in the case of providing information on mergers of investment undertakings and except in the case of providing information about measures in connection with investment limit violations or computational errors in the determination of the net asset value per unit; - c) taxes imposed in connection with the fees payable to the Company, the custodian and third parties, as well as with the aforementioned expenses, including taxes arising in connection with administration and custody. - 3.
+However, the Company shall receive for the initiation, preparation and execution of securities lending transactions and securities repurchase agreement transactions for the account of the UCITS fund a fee customary in the market of up to one-third of the gross income from these transactions.
+The Company shall bear the costs incurred in connection with the preparation and the execution of such transactions, including any fees payable to third parties. - 4.
+Transaction costs In addition to the aforementioned fees and expenses, the costs incurred in connection with the purchase and sale of fund assets will also be charged to the UCITS fund. - 5.
 The Company shall disclose in the annual report and in the semiannual report the amount of the initial sales charges and redemption fees that have been charged to the UCITS fund, over the period covered by the report, for the acquisition and redemption of units as defined by article 196 KAGB.
 When acquiring units that are managed directly or indirectly by the Company itself or by another company with which the Company is affiliated through a material direct or indirect equity interest, the Company itself or the other company may not charge initial sales charges and redemption fees for acquisitions and redemptions.
 The Company shall disclose in the annual report and in the semiannual report the fee charged to the UCITS fund as a management fee for the units held in the UCITS fund by the Company itself, by another (asset) management company, or by another company with which the Company is affiliated through a material direct or indirect equity interest.